-There are several ways to collect the judgment, which are governed by State and Federal laws and regulations.
+The methods to collect the judgment are governed by State and Federal laws and regulations.
 The court cannot act as the collection agency for the judgment creditor or give you legal advice as to what steps to take.
 If you have any questions as to the best means to enforce your judgment against the defendant, you should consult a licensed attorney for appropriate advice.

-Court forms for collection proceedings are also available at 1111 Alakea Street, Third Floor, Honolulu, Hawaii 96813 or at www.state.hi.us/jud.
+Court forms for collection proceedings are also available at 1111 Alakea Street, Third Floor, Honolulu, Hawai'i 96813 or at www.courts.state.hi.us.